JacobDiazCruz/rust-auth-service/README.md

 - /models: The user model is declared here, containing the entire structure of the user, as well as its validations.

 - /helpers: This directory stores reusable chunks of logic.

-### Features:
-- The login currently only implements Google authentication.